stevleibelt/incubator/component/php/batch_job/README.md

 * server load can be fetch by
     * url endpoint
     * database table
-* rename it to "BatchD" :o)
-* queue is a database table
+* queue is a database table by default
 * queues are managed in pure pdo-sql to increase speed and reduce memory footprint
 * batch job can be paused